parthratra59/Flytbase_backend/README.md

 ### Drones
 1. POST /drones/addDrone - Add a new drone

-2.POST /drones/addSiteToDrone/:dID - Add site to a drone
+2. POST /drones/addSiteToDrone/:dID - Add site to a drone

 3. PUT /drones/updateDrone/:dID - Update a drone by its ID